looi-wh/ffmpegOverlay/README.md

 - ffsubsync (For fixSubs.py only - uses another github project)

 # Extra information
 All of the tools that are written here is based on the foundation release that i have written quite awhile before.
-If there is any issues about how the script finds media file, please send a pm to me immediately.
+If there is any issues about how the script works, please send a pm to me immediately or open an issue in github